Smarty Plants - Plants for Kids

 Dwarf Stringless Beans

 Dwarf beans are really easy to grow so are great for those that have just started gardening.
-They grow a mass of full size beans on short vines that climb up a trellis and don’t need a lot of space.
-Climbing beans up a trellis keeps the beans off the ground but this can mean that they are more […]
+They grow a mass of full size beans on short vines that climb up a trellis and […]

 Read More